How To Keep Your Sandwich Bread Fresh

 It seems to be a classic mistake.
 You come home from your grocery trip, and find yourself putting the same items on top of the fridge; bread, and cereal.
 Keeping your fresh loaf on top of the fridge will add more moisture to your bread, making it go mouldy quickly!
 So where should you store it?
 Keep reading to find out.

 DON’T: Store in the Fridge

-This one is tricky, as lots of people tend to keep their sliced bread in the fridge, however storing your bread in the fridge is the fastest way to make it go stale.
+This one is tricky, as lots of people tend to keep their sandwich bread in the fridge.
+Storing your bread in the fridge is the fastest way to make it go stale.
 That once soft, delicate, and hearty bread, is now stale and hard.
-But there is a way to use your cold bread, and that is toasted!
-If you choose to keep it in the fridge, it may take away that soft texture it once had, but using cold bread is perfectly fine for toasting.
+However, if you happen to keep it in the fridge, it may take away that soft texture it once had, but using cold bread is perfectly fine for toasting.

 DON’T: Throw Away Stale Bread

-Alright so you put your bread in the fridge, didn’t toast it, and now it is completely stale.
+Alright so you put your sandwich bread in the fridge, didn’t toast it, and now it’s completely stale.
 Don’t throw it away, keep it!
 There are so many great recipes you can create with stale bread that are worth the hype.